Skip to Main Content

 Inaccuracy and Bias are Built-In

-AI models return results based on their training data and algorithms, which are inaccurate or biased.
+AI models are trained on vast amounts of human-generated text, as a result, they may reflect and perpetuate biases and errors present in this data.
 Companies producing AI models often put barriers in place to prevent inaccuracy and bias, but their presence and effect are often difficult to correct.

 Hallucination

 When AI generates incorrect information, it’s called a “hallucination."
-Since it is difficult at times to tell where an AI tool is sourcing its data, as a researcher, you have the responsibility to review and identify sources, as possible.
+Since it is difficult at times to tell where an AI tool is sourcing its data, as a researcher, you have the responsibility to review and identify sources.

 Using AI in Coursework